giabaobui-nedy/WeeklyPlanner/README.md

 The system's design highlights:

 - A domain planner that encapsulates the core planning logic
-- A layered architecture (JavaFX UI → Domain → Repository → DAO → Database)
+- A layered architecture (JavaFX UI → Repository → DAO → Database)
+- A domain layer with classes that hold no reference to the other layers to provide domain language and logic to the system

 ---